Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Final Thoughts

-Pocket Bullies might look intimidating at first, but once you get to know this adorable puppy, you’ll realize that it’s gentler than any other dog.
+Pocket Bullies might look intimidating at first, but once you get to know this adorable breed, you’ll realize that it’s gentler than any other dog.
 If you have a family with young children, you should definitely look into getting a Pocket Bully of your own.
 These loyal and affectionate dogs are sure to keep you and your kids safe.

 Since the Pocket Bully is still a new and developing breed, it’s sure to improve over time.
 It’ll be exciting to see how else the Pocket Bully can become an even better dog as its breeders work towards creating a perfect combination of the Patterdale Terrier and American Pitbull.
 Hopefully, the breed becomes healthier in the future and gets to a point where it has no inherent health issues.